 Practicing with your partner is a unique way to strengthen your bond.
 It enriches the pool of your shared values.
 It gives you a chance to spend quality time together.
 The support you give to each other motivates you to keep practicing on a daily basis.

 It makes all the world around you disappear for a moment, brushing off all the mental clutter that often poisons any relationship.
 It gives you the opportunity to listen to the love you share.
 Scheduling the same time for your concentration can grant you a special sense of connection even if you're miles apart.

-Picturing two adults sitting down at home for a daily quiet time together reminds a romantic postcard illustration.
-It at least sounds like an effective substitute for a formal couple's therapy.
+Picturing two adults sitting down at home for a daily quiet time together reminds of a romantic postcard illustration.
+It at least sounds like an effective substitute for formal couple's therapy.
 But is there really a need to struggle with convincing your kids to join in?

 If I asked you to tell me what the thought of a family tradition (not necessarily yours) brings to your mind, what would you say?
 Chances are you'd first think of holiday celebrations, such as Christmas dinners, or seasonal activities, such as winter skiing, and family vacations.

-One problem with these family traditions is that they are occasional and more often than not stress-inducing.
+One problem with these family traditions is that they are occasional and, more often than not, stress-inducing.
 They happen to be too overwhelming, even if predictable.
 Another issue is that these traditions is something that our society pressures us to participate in, not necessarily something we came up with ourselves.